firmata/protocol/protocol.md

 2  pin                      (0-127)
 3  bits 0-6                 (least significant byte)
 4  bits 7-13                (most significant byte)
-... additionaly bytes may be sent if more bits are needed N  END_SYSEX                (0xF7)
+... additional bytes may be sent if more bits are needed N  END_SYSEX                (0xF7)
 ```